 File Structure

 There are two widely used types of source code organization and I will explain why one of these should be avoided.
+As an example, let's take a look at the model-view-controller pattern:

 An inexperienced programmer will often create this file structure when asked to create an MVC project: